albersgroup/bluewire/README.md

 ## INTEGRATION ENGINEERING

+This project started with a simple definition so we could jump right in and start building and failing.
+With each failure, we learn and move forward in a better way.
+Learning on projects like this is what keeps us sharp and ready to solve more complex problems.
+The pace of 'ah-ha' moments when we are able to make progress and not stay stuck for long is what keeps us motivated.
+Sometimes complex problems are grueling - that's where we maintain side-projects like this to break up the grind.

+Consider this repository an invitation to jump in and particpate with us.
+We'd like to know what you're working on and how we can adapt this solution (or come up with a new one) to apply to new problems.

 Use your team - multiple disciplines of engineering particpated in this project.
 Electrical, Software, Mechanical, plus a touch of all-around Linux/dev-ops are all needed at times.
 If you find a single engineer that can take this repository and stand up the 4 aspects listed in the project overview, you've got some of the most unique 5% of talent in the top 20% of engineers out there.
 What's even better is when a person like that can work with a team to accelerate and develop others.
 We hope this project helps activate that kind of teamwork and sharpens all engineers involved.

 ## EXTENDING TO A SOLUTION